Marketing Management Process: 5 Essential Steps to Drive Results

 Profit is the backbone of a company.
 It is necessary to earn profit for growing and diversifying a business, and its maintenance as well.
 For this purpose, a company must know what market management processes are and how to effectively implement them.
 An effective marketing management plan helps to retain a company's old and reliable customers and attract and convert new ones to achieve maximum profit for maximum growth.

-5. Introduction of new products
+5. Introduction of New Products

 The most important way to increase your gains is by introducing new products in the market.
 However, customers must be given prior notice before the products and services are launched.